International Day for Biological Diversity – Building a shared future for all life

 21 May 2021

 22 May is International Day for Biological Diversity.
-This year’s theme is ‘We’re part of the solution #ForNature’, a reference to the fact that maintaining and restoring biodiversity can help to provide solutions to many of the sustainable-development challenges that we face as a planet.
-And, since it is human behaviour that has led to this crisis, changes in our behaviour – including a shift to plant-based diets – will be needed if we are to help fight biodiversity loss.
+This year’s theme is ‘Building a shared future for all life’, a reference to the fact that we humans are indeed part of nature.
+Maintaining and restoring biodiversity can help to provide solutions to many of the sustainable-development challenges that we face as a planet.
+It can also help to protect public health, since the loss of biodiversity increases the likelihood of zoonotic diseases.
+And, because it is human behaviour that has led to this crisis, changes in our behaviour – including a shift to plant-based diets – will be needed if we are to fight biodiversity loss.

 Biodiversity and human activity

-From nature-based solutions to climate, health issues, sustainable livelihoods, and food and water security, biodiversity provides a foundation upon which we can build back a better world as we move to a post-corona reality.
-It is also a much needed reminder that humans are indeed part of nature and not separate from it.
+From nature-based solutions to climate, health issues, sustainable livelihoods, and food and water security, biodiversity provides a foundation upon which we can build back a better world as we move to a post-pandemic reality.
+It is also a much-needed reminder that humans are indeed part of nature and not separate from it.

 What you can do to fight biodiversity loss